Essential End-of-Year Tasks for Property Management Companies in 2025

 - Real Ops

-- Nov 20
+- Nov 20, 2025

-- 3 min read
+- 4 min read

 1. Conduct a Full Property and Portfolio Audit

-Key Areas to Audit
+Key areas to review:

 Property performance metrics

-Occupancy trends
+Occupancy and vacancy trends

-Annual maintenance logs
+Annual maintenance history

-Vendor performance
+Vendor performance and service quality

 Rent roll accuracy

-Late payments and collections
+Late payments and collections status

-2. Update Financial Records and Prepare Year-End Reports
+2. Update Financial Records and Prepare Year End Reports

 Reconcile all accounts